 Event permissions only include settings for Read, Write, and Delete.

-Only users with Virtuous Forms included in their subscription will see this option.
+Only organizations with Virtuous Forms included in their subscription will see this option.
 The only settings included are Read, Write, and Delete.

 The settings available for Gift permissions include Read, Write, and Delete, as well as some additional options for restricting access and visibility.
 The Write permission here includes creating/editing Tribute information in addition to Gifts.

 - Bulk Edit - This allows users to perform bulk actions and edits from the results of Gift queries.
 As with the Contact Bulk Edit, making bulk updates requires BOTH the Bulk Edit permission AND Write permission.
 However, users with Bulk Edit who DO NOT have Write permission WILL be able to receipt Gifts in bulk for the results of a Gift query.